Youtube features - product management

 So if to address this we can ask the user what mood they are in and show videos accordingly.
 If the user is energetic, then maybe they can watch a video on quantum physics and if they are tired, then maybe a comedy.
 If they are in the mood to listen to a particular genre of music, so be it.
 (Oh!, yes.
 Spotify is on a sharing spree with this mood playlist thing on twitter and ad campaigns.)

 - Nothing much.
 This solution is fairly easy to work out given the engineering force Google has

 The former one is a strategic solution that opens a new revenue source while the latter one is a tactical one that helps Youtube engage users and preventing them from going to Instagram, Snapchat.

-If you liked this post then please share!
+If you liked this post then please share with your friends!
+Click here to share on Whatsapp.
 Please subscribe to my newsletter if you want to get my posts in your inbox.